welshDog/-Hyperfocus-Gift-Engine/docs/developers/ONBOARDING.md

 # Developer Onboarding Guide

-## 🚀 Welcome to the Hyperfocus Gift Engine Team!
+## 🚀 Welcome to the Hyperfocus Gift Engine Team

 This guide will help you set up your development environment and get familiar with our codebase.